StrikingLoo/strikingloo.github.io/_posts/2022-08-24-personal-wiki-set-up.md

 ![](resources/post_image/pw_screen1.png){: loading="lazy" alt="screenshot of personal wiki"}

 It's a stripped out version of this same website, except I changed the palette to something greener (because it's supposed to be a garden, get it?).
+I made it responsive so it looks well on mobile.

 All of the style and design is packed into a file called `css/main.css`, which you are free to edit and customize as you prefer, until it suits your aesthetic sensibilities.
 Right now it has a very simple design, but you can do whatever you want to it like changing the font or color palette, background design, etc.